 If your pantry has a door, then you just found a crap ton of extra storage space in your pantry.

 I mean, just look at all of the STUFF you can put on the door of your pantry?
 And then you just close the door and all of that stuff is tucked away.
+This one from Amazon is great because it isn’t very wide and should fit well on the door.

 If I had an over the door organizer like this, I would have no problem finding space for the dog food.